dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 ## Deployment

 And don't forget to deploy.
 However!
-First change your `package.json` and change your surge url to something new akin to `yourname-cs52-videos.surge.sh` so that you aren't deploying on top of your previous assignments.
+First change your `package.json` and change your netlify url to something new so that you aren't deploying on top of your previous assignments.

 ## To Turn In

-1. Submit github url and your deployed surge url on canvas.
+1. Submit github url and your deployed netlify url on canvas.
 1. Your App should have the following working:
   * search, with new videos loading
   * clicking on a list item changes state and the main detail view